cs160-group-7/final/README.md

 npm install reactstrap
 npm install react-router-dom

+Note:
+please use your own dev branch and make a pull request when your part is done.

 DOCS:
 1. How To Route?
 Please edit javascript/Router.js to add your HTML or component to the react router.